totalnoMartina/cube-discovery/README.md

 The link to images and more details on all testing is [here](https://github.com/totalnoMartina/cube-discovery/blob/main/TESTING.md)

 ## Technologies
-links and explain

-* Git
-* GitHub -  used for version control
+* [GitHub](https://github.com/) - used for version control
-* Gitpod - Cloud-based IDE and the steps for deployment
+* [Gitpod](https://github.com/) - cloud-based IDE and the steps for deployment are below in the 'Deployment' section
-* Python
+* [Python](https://www.python.org/) - Python is used for creating this application

-### Python Packages

-* Prompt-toolkit if used explain every and links connect
-* Tabulate

 ## Validator - PEP8

-Validating through PEP8 online website, and no issues presented
+Validating through PEP8 online website, and no issues were presented
 ![](documentation/readme-images/thunder-interpret.png)

 ## Deployment

 ### GitHub

+- If not already a user on GitHub, create an account on [GitHub](https://github.com/)
-- In the [GitHub repository](https://github.com/totalnoMartina/cube-discovery),navigate to the Settings tab.
+- In the [GitHub repository](https://github.com/totalnoMartina/cube-discovery), navigate to the Settings tab.
 - From the Source section drop-down menu, select the `Main` Branch (alt: `Master`).
 - Once the `Main` branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.